antalvdb/antalvdb.github.io/lectures.md

 (lecturemisc)=
 ## The Mixed Bag Lecture

-There are so many more interesting topics to cover that we cannot fit in a single teaching block.
+There are so many more interesting topics to cover that are impossible to fit in a single teaching block.
 In this lecture we scoop up some miscellaneous and related topics such as Mixtures of Experts, watermarking and fingerprinting, the predictive brain in cognitive neuroscience, [TESCREAL](https://en.wikipedia.org/wiki/TESCREAL).